chukwukap/half-life-smart-contracts/README.md

 - Holds and tracks user collateral.
 - Handles deposits, withdrawals, and slashing (liquidations).
-- Only the Perpetual Pool can slash margin.
+- Only the Hook can slash margin for liquidations.

 ### 3.4.
 Uniswap v4 Pool